drivetribe/javascript/react-dom/DTImage/README.md

 };

 // 'data' is required property.
-// Additional 'width' and 'height' are optional
+// Additional 'width' and 'height' properties are optional
 // and will rewrite `width` and `height` from `data`.
 // More optional props could be provided.
 <DTImage data={data} width={200} height={200} {...props}/>